Welcome & The Process

 Action Steps

-• Go to the #introductions channel and introduce yourself:
+• Join our Discord community, go to the #introductions channel and introduce yourself:

 1. Tell us a bit about yourself.
 What should we call you, what brings you here, what are your hobbies and interests, how did you become interested in GMing and writing adventures?